 He declared that not everybody could have done what they did, and he expressed admiration for Randye’s hardiness and flexibility.
 Ed values physical work.
 “If you’re willing to work, labor, you’ll never lack for a job.
 My favorite one was working at a gas station.”
 He went into detail about the simple but rewarding activities it required.

 Some background on their house?
 “It had belonged to the Lee and Lex Lucas family, the Vests, the Kings….
 I think there’s still a woman alive who was born in it.
 We bought it from the Womack brothers.
 But it was known as the Grandma Lucas House.
 James, who was born in Floyd County, was living here with his grandmother’s live-in partner before the caretaker stayed here.

 “When we first moved in, we wanted running water, so we hired a gentleman, Horace Vest.
-His sons still live near Terrys Fork.
+His sons still live near Terrys Fork [over the mountain where Goose Creek Run meets Daniels Run.]
 He told us that his relatives are buried in old cemetery on the hill, just stones to mark the graves.
 The patch is marked by great pine trees, uncut.”
 Here Ed brought me a glass of home-made apple cider from the 250 gallons that he, Randye, and friends had pressed.

 The local people?
 “My favorite subject.
 Randye and I traveled around the country and never anywhere met the quality of the local people who lived in Floyd.
 Probably not only because of their upbringing and their connection with the land, but also from the generational movement of people after World War II.”